LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 1. You will need iOS 13 on the phone you'd like to trigger these shortcuts from.
 Looper's phone can still be lower than iOS 13, but your phone as the shortcut user would need iOS 13.
 2. You need to open those links in the Safari browser on your iPhone.
 When you do that click the button to get the shortcut.
 Then wait a bit, and the shortcut's inner guts will be there...scroll ALL the way down to the bottom to click the button to save the untrusted shortcut.
+3. When you enter your Nightscout URL in the "URL" field of the Loop shortcut setup, make sure you don't include a trailing "/" or the API calls to Heroku will error out.
-3. When a remote override is set properly, you'll see an "ok" message displayed.
+4. When a remote override is set properly, you'll see an "ok" message displayed.
 If there is an error, you'll see an error message.
 Most errors will be that you have an API secret wrong (make sure there isn't a space at the end of you API Secret that you don't see) or you failed to do the steps to setup NS and update your Loop app as described in steps 1-3 above.
-4. You can absolutely customize these bits and pieces within the shortcut.
+5. You can absolutely customize these bits and pieces within the shortcut.
 Change the text messages, change the links...totally up to you.

 ### IFTTT